 The Company's marketable debt securities have been classified and accounted for as available-for-sale.
 The Company classifies its marketable debt securities as either short-term or long-term based on each instrument's underlying contractual maturity date.
 Marketable debt securities with maturities of 12 months or less are classified as short-term and marketable debt securities with maturities greater than 12 months are classified as long-term.
+As of June 30, 2021, the company's long-term marketable debt securities have maturity dates no more than 2 years.
 The Company's marketable debt securities are carried at fair value, with unrealized gains and losses, net of taxes, reported as a component of accumulated other comprehensive loss in stockholders' deficit.
 Premiums and discounts on marketable debt securities are amortized into earnings over the life of the security.
-For the three months ended March 31, 2021 and 2020, the Company recorded \$167 and \$87 of amortization, respectively.
+For the three months ended June 30, 2021 and 2020, the Company recorded \$165 and \$59 of amortization, respectively.
+For the six months ended June 30, 2021 and 2020, the Company recorded \$332 and \$147 of amortization, respectively